geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

-  - Ideal for learning to program: while Windows (and to some extent Mac) tries to reduce the need for computing skills such, Linux encourages you to learn to program via access to a powerful command-line interface (which will will use below)
+  - Ideal for learning to program: while Windows (and to some extent Mac) tries to reduce the need for computing skills such, Linux encourages you to learn to program via access to a powerful command-line interface (which will use below)
-  - Freedom: Most Linux distributions are free to download, modify and pass-on, so you can install up-to-date operating systems on all your computers without worrying about licencing issues
+  - Freedom: Most Linux distributions are free to download, modify and pass-on, so you can install up-to-date operating systems on all your computers without worrying about licensing issues

 Like R, you cannot learn to use Linux overnight but distributions designed with user-friendliness in mind, such as Ubuntu and Mint, mean